freya022/BotCommands-Wiki/docs/using-components.md

 their handlers are methods identified by their handler name, set in [`#!java @JDAButtonListener`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.components.annotations/-j-d-a-button-listener/index.html)) / [`#!java @JDASelectMenuListener`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.components.annotations/-j-d-a-select-menu-listener/index.html).

-??? tip "Type-safe component methods and optional handlers in Kotlin"

-    You can bind a method to your component, enabling you to pass arguments in a type-safe way with `bindTo` extensions, a similarly used `timeout` function also exists.

-    You can also not use `bindTo` and instead use `await()` on the built component.

-    ```kotlin
-    --8<-- "wiki/commands/slash/SlashClickWaiter.kt:click_waiter-kotlin"
-    ```

-    1. [`awaitOrNull`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.components/await-or-null.html) returns `null` when the component expired, useful when combined with an elvis operator, this is the equivalent of a `#!java try catch` on `TimeoutCancellationException`.

-    2. [`awaitUnit`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.utils/await-unit.html) is an extension to await and then return `Unit`, which helps in common scenarios where you want to reply using an elvis operator.

 Persistent components have no timeout by default, as their purpose is to be long-lived, however, you can set one using `timeout`, which accept a timeout handler name, set with [`#!java @ComponentTimeoutHandler`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.components.annotations/-component-timeout-handler/index.html).